 - Slurm supports job-arrays which can be defined using the option "-a" or "--array" of sbatch command.
 To address a job-array, Slurm provides a base array ID and an array index for each job.
-The format for specifying an array-job is: <base job id> <array index> - Slurm exports also 2 env. variables that can be used in the job scripts:
+The syntax for specifying an array-job is: --array=<range of indices> - Slurm exports also 2 env. variables that can be used in the job scripts: